Do Not Flush

 Kitty litter—especially the “clumping” varieties—contain clay and sand that bind to moisture.
 When Fluffy does his business, the moisture transforms into hard chunks that can clog toilets and pipes.
 Instead of flushing, slip the waste and soiled litter into a disposable bag and secure it shut before throwing away.

 Those big clumps of hair on your brush belong in the waste receptacle, not the toilet.
 Another non-dissolver, hair is quick to catch on any projections inside pipes.
-Those stringy pieces then snag other bits of waste, leading to formidable clogs.
+Those stringy pieces then snag other bits of waste, leading to formidable clogs that could require a drain snake to remove.
 Toss that tangle in the trash!

 After completing your dentist-recommended daily flossing, don’t drop the used piece in the commode.
 Long strands of waxed or unwaxed floss can wrap around other items in the drainage system, quickly turning a little string into a big headache for a plumber.
 Plus, dental floss isn’t biodegradable.